rdetweil055/THAM-Antenna-Switch-Controller/README.md

    This firmware is designed for a 2X6 antenna switch, however with some modification it could server any number of inputs and outputs.
 The hardware selection is 8266.
-If the device is to be mounted on a tower some distance from the radion station an ability to do a OTA update is needed.
-Also an external antenna is needed.
-I used the WROOM-02U as the 8266 device that has a IPEX anenna connector and a 6db gain panel mount 2.4 ghz antenna in a weather proof enclosure.
+If the device is to be mounted on a tower some distance from the radio station an ability to do an OTA update is needed.
+Also, an external antenna is needed.
+I used the WROOM-02U as the 8266 device that has an IPEX antenna connector and a 6db gain panel mount 2.4 ghz antenna in a weather proof enclosure.

    In many routines there is a parameter call loopFlag,  due to the async nature of the program we do the heavy lifting of any function in the main loop().
 This lets the handlers format a HTTML return string to the device as fast as possible.
-   In order to use a routine the routine must first be called with a false loopFlag, this allows the handlers to be nonblocking Then the routine must be called again with a true loopFlag.
+   In order to use a routine, the routine must first be called with a false loopFlag, this allows the handlers to be nonblocking Then the routine must be called again with a true loopFlag.
    The routine will then do the function.